-A new landmark study published this Monday by a team of economists, led by Edward Miguel and Nobel laureate Michael Kremer, offers new evidence of the long-term benefits of school-based deworming.
+A new landmark study by a team of economists, led by Edward Miguel and Nobel laureate Michael Kremer, offers new evidence of the long-term benefits of school-based deworming.
 According to the study, which followed a group of Kenyan students every 5 years over a 20 year period, receiving two to three additional years of deworming increased their income by 13% and consumption by 14% decades after treatment.

 As an organization that supports deworming for hundreds of millions of children each year in Kenya, Nigeria, India, and Pakistan, this study further proves the impact of our work years after the children leave school.